This delicious Detox Spinach Green Smoothie uses just 5 ingredients and makes for a powerful and delicious detox drink! The perfect start to your day.

 Spinach is considered to be a superfood, as it is packed with nutrients, but low in calories.
 Spinach contains – among others – calcium (up to 250 milligrams per cup), which helps keep our bones and teeth healthy and strong, iron, and magnesium.
 Combining spinach with the vitamin C from the lemon will help the body absorb the plant nutrients easier.

-Magnesium regulates your blood pressure and heart rhythm and is a crucial nutrient that humans generally lack in.
+Magnesium regulates your blood pressure and heart rhythm and is a crucial nutrient that humans generally lack.
 Consuming spinach will help keep your heart healthy.

 How to make this Detox Spinach Green Smoothie